rfshelley/Documentation/ref-docs/async-response-ref.rst

 ----------

 Return if the request has an error of some sort.
-This will be ``true`` if the request succeeded with a 2XX response code, and ``false`` if the request failed to complete or returned a non-2XX status code.
+This will be ``true`` if the request failed to complete or returned a non-2XX status code, and ``false`` if the request succeeded with a 2XX status code.

 **Signature:**
     ``boolean hasError()``